despotak/DnD_Character_Repository/Characters/Ariskia of Iyanden, A.K.A. Cpt. Phantom F. Harlock/Aeldari Armoury.md

 While equivalent in function to the Imperial Long-Las, the long rifle is custom-grown to take advantage of the superior abilities of the Eldar, and its psychically-grown firing crystals maintain a tighter beam over longer distances.*

 &nbsp;

+**Speed dart** When you hit a creature with a ranged weapon attack, you can expend psi points, up to your psi limit, to deal psychic damage to the target, in addition to the weapon's damage.
+The extra damage is 1d10 per psi point spent.
+The extra damage ignores resistance to phychic damage and treats immunity to psychic damage as resistance to phychic damage.

+> Based on the Mystic Nomadic Arrow discipline

 **Pans-pectral scope.** These rifles are equiped with a Pan-spectral scope sight.
 While looking through the sight, you have truesight, you have advantage on Wisdom (Perception) checks that rely on sight, and in conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 2 feet across.